aimlapi/ambassador-program/README.md

 ### Responsibilities:

-* Participate in AI/ML-themed hackathons
+* Participate in AI/ML themed hackathons
 * Use our AI/ML API as the primary AI solution in your projects
-* Share your experience on social media and Github repositories (2 posts per hackathon on two platforms)
+* Share your experience on social media (2 posts per hackathon on two platforms)

-### 💰Rewards:💰
+### Rewards:

 * Up to $50 in tokens for every hackathon participation
-* Cash prizes for podium finishes up to:
+* Cash prizes for podium finishes:
-  * 1st Place: $600
+  * 1st Place: $500
-  * 2nd Place: $400
+  * 2nd Place: $300
-  * 3rd Place: $300
+  * 3rd Place: $150
 * Exclusive "Hackathon Hero" badge on our platform and Community Showcases

 ## 3. Community Mentors

-Guide and support fellow developers in our [Discord community](https://discord.gg/hvaUsJpVJf), sharing your expertise and fostering a collaborative environment.
+Guide and support fellow developers in our Discord community, sharing your expertise and fostering a collaborative environment.

 ### Responsibilities: